timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 22-NATIONAL GEOSPATIAL-INTELLIGENCE AGENCY/SUBCHAPTER I-MISSIONS AND AUTHORITY.md

   * (1) the armed forces, including any combatant command, component of a combatant command, joint task force, or tactical unit; or

   * (2) any other department or agency of the United States.

+* (f) VALIDATION.—The National Geospatial-Intelligence Agency shall assist the Joint Chiefs of Staff, combatant commands, and the military departments in establishing, coordinating, consolidating, and validating mapping, charting, geomatics data, and safety of navigation capability requirements through a formal process governed by the Joint Staff.
+Consistent with validated requirements, the National Geospatial-Intelligence Agency shall provide aeronautical and nautical charts that are safe for navigation, maps, books, datasets, models, and geomatics products.

 ### §443.
 Imagery intelligence and geospatial information: support for foreign countries, regional organizations, and security alliances
 * (a) USE OF APPROPRIATED FUNDS.—The Director of the National Geospatial-Intelligence Agency may use appropriated funds available to the National Geospatial-Intelligence Agency to provide foreign countries, regional organizations with defense or security components, and security alliances of which the United States is a member with imagery intelligence and geospatial information support.